SciRuby/daru-view/README.md

     $ gem install daru-view

-If above is not working or you want to install latest code:
+If above is not working or you want to install latest version from the github repo:

 ```
 gem install specific_install